What Is Short Leg Syndrome?

-- Congenital problems which include issues with the position of the fetus in the womb
+- Congenital problems including issues with the position of the fetus in the womb.

 - Trauma that affects the growth plate during childhood.

-- Fractures or dislocations affecting the leg bones and joints
+- Fractures or dislocations that affect the leg bones and joints.

-- Poor posture so that the pelvis is tiled leaving one side higher than the other.
+- Poor posture so that the pelvis is tilted, leaving one side higher than the other.

 - Knee pain in either the short or the long leg

 - Nerve pain in the lower back and legs (sciatica)

 - Jaw pain (TMJ)

 The human body uses pain as a signal that something is wrong.
 If you are experiencing back pain, knee pain, or hip pain and your physician has been unable to discover the cause, it may well be that you are suffering from Short Leg Syndrome, a condition which requires expert diagnosis and specialized treatment.

 How Does the Body Compensate for a Short Leg?